As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Basalt is typically dark grey or black due to high augite or pyroxene content and has a range of shading.
 It is an igneous rock formed from ancient lava flows.

-The Columbia River Basalts consist of seven formations: Steens, Imnaha, Grande Ronde, Picture Gorge, Prineville, Wanapum, and Saddle Mountains.
-It is found mainly in eastern Oregon and Washington, western Idaho, and northern Nevada.
+The Columbia River Basalts consists of seven formations: Steens, Imnaha, Grande Ronde, Picture Gorge, Prineville, Wanapum, and Saddle Mountains.
+It is found mainly in eastern Oregon, Washington, western Idaho, and northern Nevada.

 Some basalts contain gemstones like corundum, zircon, and garnets.
 Raw Oregon Sunstones are found in basalt.